kares/trinidad_probe_extension/README.md

 # Trinidad Probe Extension

-Advanced manager and monitoring for Trinidad, based on [PSI Probe][0].
+Advanced manager and monitor using [PSI Probe][0], packaged for Trinidad.

 ## Install